 - What to do when a child discloses child abuse/neglect

-- What does Child Protective Services do?
+- Role of Child Protective Services

 Am I a Mandated Reporter?